drbitboy/www_byline/README.md

 cgi-bin/.htaccess

 - Prevents Index listing by WWW server of ./cgi-bin/ directory
-- Allows scripts named *.cgi in ./cgi-bin/ directory to execute
+- Allows script named pds_byline.cgi in ./cgi-bin/ directory to execute
+- Assumes AllowOverride All for cgi-bin/ directory has been configured
+  - See previous comment

 cgi-bin/pds_byline.cgi

-- Filter to prepend seven-digit, zero-padded line numbers to flat ASCII files; file names come from REQUEST_URI, and the path to a file is ../${REQUEST_URI}
+- Filter to prepend per-line anchors and seven-digit, zero-padded line numbers to flat ASCII files; file names come from REQUEST_URI, and the path to a file is ../${REQUEST_URI}